xujiaao/android-firmata/README.md

 #### Setup the Bluetooth Serial Port Module

-Since Firmata runs at `57600` baud, you'll need to configure the module before making a connection with Android Firmata.
+Since Firmata runs at `57600` baud, you'll need to configure the module before making a connection with Android-Firmata.

 Check out the [Johnny-Five Bluetooth Guide] for more information.